Biotin

 Drug Overview

 Biotin is classified as a nutritional supplement in medicine, usually administered orally in capsule or tablet form.
 Its chemical name is 3-oxo-butanoic acid, with a molecular formula of C₁₀H₁₆O₃S.
-Clinically, it can be used alone or in combination with other vitamins to improve physiological functions affected by specific nutritional deficiencies.
+Clinically, it can be used alone or in combination with other vitamin complexes to improve physiological functions affected by specific nutritional deficiencies.

-Brand Names and Scientific Names
+Brand Names and Scientific Name

-• "Biotin 1000" (1000μg tablets)
+• "Biotin 1000" (1000 μg tablets)

 • "VitaB7 Complex" (multivitamin B7 formulation)